 Overview

 SOMA stands for "South of Market," and encompasses three areas: SOMA, Yerba Buena, and South Beach.
 The neighborhood used to be solely commercial, and today, the area is full of high rises on main streets and some smaller walk-ups and condos on side streets.
 While the neighborhood recently gained popularity with coworking spaces and tech employees, few families live there.
-Like the Tenderloin, homeless people live on the streets, which can make parts of this neighborhood feel unsafe at night.
 The north side of SOMA has lots of public transportation options, including buses, BART stops, and MUNI stops, and the south side has a punkier feel due to its bars and music venues.

 Notable attractions